KireinaHoro/jsteward.moe/content/SysAdmin/cross-compile-tickless-ubuntu-kernel.md

 5.1M ../linux-tools-5.4.0-200_5.4.0-200.220+pengxu_arm64.deb
 ```

+I tested these packages on the Enzian -- they seem to work just fine.

 ## Cross compile

 Now that we can build our kernel flavour natively, we can start attempting to
 cross-compile it.
-I have to reiterate here: none of the following actually
+I have to reiterate here: __none of the following__ actually
-worked reliably!
-Even though `sbuild` managed to produce `.deb` packages in
+worked (i.e. produced packages that _could_ work)!
+Even though `sbuild`
+managed to produce `.deb` packages in the end, I don't think they are built
-the end, I don't think they are built correctly and didn't bother to test the
+correctly and didn't bother to test the resulting packages -- something is
-resulting packages--something is fundamentally wrong with the build.
-Don't say
-that I told you it would work :)
+fundamentally wrong with the build.
+Don't say that I told you it would work :)

 With that said, I'm fairly confident that I am on the right track.
 Provided
 that the Ubuntu kernel team rework the dependency declarations, there's quite
-good chance that my approach will work.
+good chance that `sbuild` will be able to produce correct packages.

 ### Attempt \#1: invoking the rule with `arch=arm64`

 I bumped into this by searching for `arch` in all the Makefiles inside
-`debian/`--documentation was really scarce on how to cross compile the Ubuntu
+`debian/` -- documentation was really scarce on how to cross compile the Ubuntu
 kernel after all.
 Quoting from `debian/rules.d/0-common-vars.mk`:

 ```makefile